sharlenemutto/Date-Validation/README.md

 # Date Validation Program
-# Program will ensure that date entered by user is a valid date
+# Program will ensure that dates entered are valid